gage1145/quicR/README.md

 df_ <- convert_tables(tabs)
 ```

-Additionally, MARS will also export the run metadata which is not sample dependent.
+Additionally, MARS will export the run's metadata which is not sample-dependent.
 This includes information such as the date, run ID, user ID, etc. To get this information run the following:

 ``` R
 get_meta("file.xlsx")